WhatsApp/stickers/ISSUE_TEMPLATE.md

 **The problem**
 [FILL IN WITH DETAILED DESCRIPTION OF THE PROBLEM]

+**Head of commit**
+Do you have the latest commit from master?
+If not, please update your repo to the latest commit in master, and try again.
+If issue still occurs, please note down the commit hash here:
+[Commit hash]

 **How anyone may be able to reproduce the problem**
 [FILL IN WITH DETAILED DESCRIPTION]